Cloud-SPAN/aws-instances/README.md

 These "same directory"/ies are handled automatically as follows.

 When you run a script, the outputs directory will be automatically created (if it doesn't exist) at the same level of the inputs directory (in our example: "..aws-stuff/gc_run02_data/outputs").
-And within the outputs directory, the following directories will be created by the script in parenthesis when the script is invoked either by the script instances_create.sh or by the user manually:
+And within the outputs directory, the following directories will be created by the script in parenthesis when the script is invoked either by the script csinstances_create.sh or by the user manually:

 aws-stuff $ ls gc_run02_data/outputs/\
 domain-names-creation-output	  (created by aws_domainNames_create.sh)\